childrda/GroupMemebers/README.md

 - Use strong passwords for your MySQL database user
 - Regularly update your system packages: `sudo apt update && sudo apt upgrade`
 - Consider setting up a firewall (UFW) to restrict access to necessary ports only
+- **SSL/HTTPS is mandatory** - The application only accepts secure connections on port 443
+- Keep SSL certificates up to date - Let's Encrypt certificates auto-renew every 90 days
+- Ensure your domain's DNS is properly configured before setting up SSL

 ## Troubleshooting